The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Results

 \subsection{Scale dependence}

 In Fig.~\ref{fig:bias_scale} we explore the dependence of the bias of VIPERS galaxies on the radius of the cells down to a scale of 4 \hmpc.
 In the plots we show the mean biasing function of VIPERS galaxies brighter than M$_{\rm B} =-19.5 -z -5\log (h)$ measured at $R=4, 6 \, {\rm and} \, 8$ \hmpc.
 Different scales are characterised by different colours, as indicated in the plot.
-The panels show the results in the three redshift shells.
-The value of $\delta_{\rm TH}$ does not change with the cell size, suggesting that the efficiency of galaxy formation in low density regions is quite constant in the range $[4,8]$ \hmpc.
-On the other hand, the slope of the bias relation at $\delta >0$ does show some scale dependence which is particularly evident at high redshifts.
+The panels show the results in the three redshift shells. { At negative over-density the curves are remarkably similar, indicating that $\delta_{\rm TH}$ and the efficiency of galaxy formation do not depend on the scale in the range $[4,8]$ \hmpc.
+At $\delta >0$ the curves steepen with the radius of the cell, indicating that biasing increases with the scale especially at high redshift.}

-A more quantitative assessment of scale dependence is obtained by comparing the values of $\hat{b}$ and $\tilde{b}/\hat{b}$ derived from cells of different sizes.
-The results are shown in Fig.~\ref{fig:moments_scale}.
-The value of $\hat{b}$ steadily increases with the cell radius, $R$, especially for VIPERS galaxies in the outer redshift shell.
-This trend may sound counter intuitive: galaxies are expected to trace the mass with increasing accuracy on larger scale and, consequently, galaxy bias is expected to approach unity.
-This, however, occurs on scales much larger than those considered here (see e.g. \citealt{wild05}).
-On the contrary, the halo model predicts that, on the scales explored here, the opposite trend should be observed (see e.g. Fig. 4 of \citealt{zehavi04}).
+A more quantitative assessment of scale dependence is shown in Fig.~\ref{fig:moments_scale}.
+The value of $\hat{b}$ steadily increases with the cell radius, $R$, especially at high redshift.
+This trend may sound counterintuitive; galaxies are expected to trace the mass with increasing accuracy on a larger scale and, consequently, galaxy bias is expected to { approach its linear value}.
+This, however, occurs on scales much larger than those considered here (see e.g. \citealt{Wild}).
+On the scales explored here the halo model predicts that the opposite trend should be observed (see e.g. Fig. 4 of \citealt{zehavi04}).
 The reason is that in this range of scales the contribution to galaxy clustering of the 1-halo term, which dominates on small scales, is comparable to that of the 2-halo term, which dominates on large scales.
 The scale of the crossover depends on galaxy type and redshift but it is expected to be bracketed in the range probed by our analysis.
-This explanation is corroborated by the fact that the values of $\hat{b}$ measured in the HOD-mocks, designed following the halo model prescriptions, do show an increasing trend with the size of the cells.
+This explanation is corroborated by the fact that the values of $\hat{b}$ measured in the HOD mocks, designed following the halo model prescriptions, do show an increasing trend with the size of the cells.